rundeck/docs/docs/administration/runner/runner-management/node-dispatch.md

 Enabling the _**Runner as a Node**_ adds the Runner as a node to the node inventory.
 When this node is targeted with a node-step within a Job or with a command from the Commands page, the Runner will execute the step locally.
 This is useful for running automation tasks that require the Runner to execute a command or script on the local host.

-:::tip Simple Node Execution
-When a Runner is enabled as a node, then commands and scripts that target that node will be executed locally on the Runner's host.<br>
-This node therefore does not need to have a node-executor plugin enabled.
+:::warning Runner Version Requirement
+To use the Runner as a Node feature and target the Runner's host with command and script steps, the Runner must be at version 5.5.0 or later.
 :::

 Nodes that represent Runners are designated with a Runner icon in the node inventory and do not require configuring a node source for the Runner's to be added to the inventory.